CMU-cabot/cabot_design/README.md

 ## Parts list

-The list of components needed for assembling a Cabot are enlisted in this [pdf document](components/CaBot2-E2_parts_list.pdf)
+The list of components needed for assembling a Cabot are enlisted in [this page](cabot2_e2/parts.md)

 ## Assembly Schematic